kyma-project/kyma/docs/helm-broker/03-01-create-addons.md

 ```

 > **NOTE:** All file names in an addon repository are case-sensitive.
+> **NOTE:** Maximum size of an single Addon cannot exceed 2GB - this limit is set in the Helm Broker chart (variable name: tmpDirSizeLimit)

 For details about particular files, read the following sections.